rohanverma2007/navigator/README.md

 4. should be running on port 11080, a reverse proxy is recommended for this setup

+## how do i update?

+1. cd into the git cloned directory

+2. type inside the dir `git pull`

 ## reverse proxies?
 I currently use Traefik on my podman containers, heres the labels I have on my navigator container, but you can really use whatever reverse proxy you want (etc. NGINX, Caddy, Apache)
 ```